tmansuy/HorizonReportsDeveloperDocs/_docs/studio/configuration/configuration-settings.md

 * *Encrypt Connection Strings*: Studio stores the connection settings for the data dictionary database and the connection settings for the databases used for security, formulas, and tags tables.
 If you want the connection strings to be stored as encrypted values, set this setting to True.

 * *Conn.
 String for Horizon Reports Query data*: This specifies the connection string for the database used to store security, formulas, and tags.
 The default is a SQLite database named SQData.dat.
-See the [Using Other Databases for Security and Other Data](vfps://Topic/_42N0SBNWJ) topic for details on using a different database.

 * *Provider for Horizon Reports Query data*: This setting specifies the data provider to use for this database.
-The default is System.Data.SQLite.
-See the [Using Other Databases for Security and Other Data](vfps://Topic/_42N0SBNWJ) topic for details on using a different database.

 * *Automatically Query Values When Editing Filter*: If this setting is True, the report writer retrieves the unique values for the field in a filter condition as the user enters a value for the condition.
 Turn this off if this causes performance issues.